ha5dzs/Guition-ESP32-4848S040-platformio/README.md

 To access this RAM, one needs to allocate this with `heap_caps_malloc( <x_number_of_bytes>), MALLOC_CAP_SPIRAM | MALLOC_CAP_8BIT);`

 lvgl 8 also needs a `display_driver` pointer, which is used to configure where is where.
+It also turned out that the entire screen does NOT need to be re-drawn all the time.
+So probably in lvgl 9, one could use `LV_DISPLAY_RENDER_MODE_PARTIAL` instead of `LV_DISPLAY_RENDER_MODE_DIRECT`

 ```C
 #include <lvgl.h>